Macular hole symptoms

 It’s very important that you don’t fly or go to high altitudes until the bubble has disappeared, as the pressure causes the bubble to expand, which can permanently affect your vision.
 If you have any other kind of procedure while you have the gas bubble, let your doctor know, as the gas can react with other substances.

-Your ophthalmologist may also want you to position yourself in a particular way throughout the day in order to allow the bubble to stay in contact with the back of the eye as much as possible.
+Your ophthalmologist may also want you to position yourself in a particular way throughout the day to allow the bubble to stay in contact with the back of the eye as much as possible.
 This is called ‘posturing’ and involves either lying on your front or sitting at an angle.
 It can be quite bothersome, but your specialist will give you some advice on how best to do this.

 As with any kind of surgery, there are risks of complications, and your specialist will go through all of this with you.
 One of the most common complications after macular hole surgery is the development of cataracts (a cloudiness in the eye’s natural lens).
 This usually happens the year after your macular hole surgery and can be treated with another operation.